 - Former Surgical Residents: An individual who satisfactorily completed 2 or more progressive years of surgical residency (i.e., at least PGY-1 and PGY-2) prior to entering EM training is exempt from the preliminary year requirement.
-These individuals may apply to any SCC fellowship program; they are not required to complete the fellowship at the same institution as their prior surgical training, nor are they required to apply only to programs that offer a preliminary year.
+These individuals may apply to any SCC fellowship program; they are not required to complete the fellowship at the same institution as their prior general surgery or vascular surgery training, nor are they required to apply only to programs that offer a preliminary year.

 Approval of Preliminary Year Required

 SCC programs that wish to establish a pathway for ABEM diplomates must submit in writing a detailed description of their proposed preliminary year program to the ABS for approval.
 The request should be mailed on official letterhead to the ABS executive director.
 Approval of the preliminary year will be sent by letter to the program from the ABS president and chief executive officer.

 - The SCC Program Directors Society has published curriculum recommendations for the preliminary year.
 They are available under the members-only section of the SCCPDS website or from the JACS website.